Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Enhancing LVLMs with MCDGraph

 \subsection{Results and Analysis}

-\textbf{Main Results} Table \ref{tab:MCDGraph_results} compares the performance of Qwen2-VL and InternVL2 before and after applying \textsc{MCDGraph} on both visual graph understanding and reasoning tasks.
-It can be observed that \textsc{MCDGraph} improves the performance of LVLMs on almost all tasks, demonstrating the effectiveness of the proposed method.
-Notably, the improvement of LVLMs is particularly impressive on edge-related tasks, i.e., \textit{Edge Number Query (EN)} and \textit{Nested Relation Query (NR)}, that are relatively difficult for LVLMs.
-This suggests that \textsc{MCDGraph} enhances LVLMs' ability to understand the graph structures.
-In addition, although MDCGraph does not optimize for the tasks in \textsc{VGCure}, \textsc{MCDGraph} shows obvious improvement in both QA and FC samples for most tasks in \textsc{VGCure}.
-This demonstrates that the proposed method can improve the fundamental graph structure understanding of LVLMs, which leads to better performance on downstream tasks.
-We also present a case on \textit{NR} to further understand the effectiveness of the proposed method, please refer to Appendix~\ref{app:case_study} for detailed information.
+\textbf{Main Results} Tab.\ref{tab:MCDGraph_results} compares the performance of Qwen2-VL and InternVL2 before and after applying \textsc{MCDGraph} on both visual graph understanding and reasoning tasks.
+We can observe that (\uppercase\expandafter{\romannumeral1}) \textsc{MCDGraph} improves the performance of LVLMs on almost all tasks, demonstrating the effectiveness of the proposed method. (\uppercase\expandafter{\romannumeral2}) The improvement of LVLMs is particularly impressive on edge-related tasks, i.e., \textit{Edge Number Query (EN)} and \textit{Nested Relation Query (NR)}, that are relatively difficult for LVLMs.
+This suggests that \textsc{MCDGraph} enhances LVLMs' ability to capture structural information. (\uppercase\expandafter{\romannumeral3}) Although \textsc{MCDGraph} does not optimize for the tasks in \textsc{VGCure}, it still shows obvious improvement in both QA and FC samples for most tasks in \textsc{VGCure}.
+This demonstrates that the proposed method can improve the fundamental graph structure understanding capabilities of LVLMs, which leads to better performance on downstream tasks.
+We also present a case on \textit{NR} to further understand the effectiveness of the proposed method, please refer to Appendix \ref{app:case_study} for detailed information.

+\textbf{Ablation Study} We also conduct ablation study on QA samples with Qwen2-VL and the results are shown in Tab.\ref{tab:ablation_study}.
+It can be observed that after removing different training tasks, although the LVLM may have a slight performance improvement on some tasks, it may lose certain capabilities causing its performance to plummet on some task (as evidenced by the red results in the Tab.\ref{tab:ablation_study}).
+Meanwhile, all three self-supervised tasks enhance the LVLMs' ability to capture structural and relational information from different dimensions, complementing each other in order to comprehensively improve the LVLM's overall performance on all tasks.